 Crime is a reality at Carroll College, and preventing crime is everyone's responsibility on campus.
 Unreported crime is a criminal's greatest ally.
-If you suspect a crime has been committed or is being committed, contact the Helena Police Department, Securitas, or the On-Call Residential Life & Housing Senior Staff immediately.
-Suspicion of crime does not require proof.
+Suspicion of a crime does not require proof.
 Make a difference, call.
 Only concerned citizens can prevent crime.